mistydemeo/tigerbrew/share/doc/homebrew/Formula-Cookbook.md

 We want tests that don't require any user input and test the basic functionality of the application.
 For example `foo build-foo input.foo` is a good test and (despite their widespread use) `foo --version` and `foo --help` are bad tests.
 However, a bad test is better than no test at all.

-See [cmake](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/cmake.rb) for an example of a formula with a good test.
+See [cmake](https://github.com/mistydemeo/tigerbrew/blob/master/Library/Formula/cmake.rb) for an example of a formula with a good test.
 A basic `CMakeLists.txt` file is written CMake uses it to generate Makefiles.
 This test checks that CMake doesn't e.g. segfault during basic operation.

 ## Manuals

-Homebrew expects to find man pages in `[prefix]/share/man/...`, and not in `[prefix]/man/...`.
+Tigerbrew expects to find man pages in `[prefix]/share/man/...`, and not in `[prefix]/man/...`.

 Some software installs to man instead of `share/man`, so check the output and add a `"--mandir=#{man}"` to the `./configure` line if needed.